Why do we need to be involved?

 The Community Sponsorship Group will need to invite the Local Authority to view the property they find for the family they will be supporting.
 If Local Authorities do choose to do the inspection, the housing check should be in line with standards specified by your authority.
 Some Local Authorities have removed charges for these checks, others ask the Groups to cover the costs.
 The Group will be contacting the local Safer Neighbourhood Team at your local police force, to ensure that the area is safe for a newly arrived refugee family, you will not need to do this.

 The Group will be asked to submit their safeguarding policy to your Safeguarding team to comment on.
 Should the Safeguarding Team be unable, to do this, it will be checked by the Home Office.
 The Group will be asked to show evidence that they have engaged with the Safeguarding Team.
 If the Lead Sponsor organisation has applied in the same local authority within the previous 6 months, they will not need to ask for their safeguarding policy to be reviewed again.

-Pre-Approval Visit (PAV)- you will be invited to attend the pre-approval visit with the Group and the Home Office.
+Pre-Approval Meeting (PAM)- you will be invited to attend the pre-approval meeting with the Group and the Home Office.
 The group’s application is discussed in detail and provides all members of the meeting with the opportunity to raise any questions, comments or concerns they may have

 You will be asked to approve the acceptance of the refugee family allocated to the Group